amarokinc/bad-asn/README.md

 ## Improvement areas:
 - The current method for starting and stopping the python process is clunky and could potentially be improved with a better Zeek EXEC statement.
 - Currently, the Zeek sript writes one formatted string to notice.log.
 This could be improved to include individual fields.
+- There are certain to be other areas for improvement